Armorborn

 But every time we programmed something short—something brutal and fast—I won.
 By a lot.

-Max reps in 90 seconds?
+Max reps couplet in 90 seconds?
 I'd set the standard.

-A 2-minute metcon with heavy weight and high skill?
+A 2-minute metcon with weightlifting and high skill?
 I'd finish while others were still mid-round.

 It wasn't that I was better.
 I just had a different engine.